truthcoin/www.truthcoin.info/faq/index.md

 I understand why this question comes up (despite the fact that, as open source software, the motivation or even identity of the software-author is completely irrelevant).
 Given the frequent occurrence of scams in this community, even more skepticism than usual is warranted with even completely free projects.

-It is true that there may be an auction of the initial "VoteCoins", which might raise a nice amount of money for whoever administrates the auction (probably Roger).
+It is true that there **may** be an auction of the initial "VoteCoins", which might raise a nice amount of money for whoever administrates the auction (probably Roger).
 However, should one even occur, you are under no pressure to participate in this auction: VoteCoins are themselves not required to use Truthcoin (BTC will work just fine, VTC are used to "work" for Truthcoin), and I would imagine that many of those most excited about Truthcoin would never own any VoteCoins in their lives.
 The New York Stock Exchange (NYSE) is itself owned by Intercontinental Exchange, which is actually listed on the NYSE (as NYSE:ICE).
 Thousands of people trade in the NYSE every day without owning any shares of ICE, and millions of people around the world benefit from the operation of the NYSE without even being aware of ICE's existence.

+Or, the VoteCoins could be privately owned and slowly leak onto the marketplace.
+It makes almost no difference to the user, just as the Walmart stock price has almost no effect on the individuals who shop at Walmart stores.

 I don't believe that either of us are motivated primarily by this potential financial return.
 I can only speak for myself: I feel I owe a debt to society for the comfortable life I have enjoyed so far (particularly where the internet and FOSS are concerned), and I feel society must change as the result of injustices dealt to me and my interests in the past.